Ishygit/schoolflixy/README.md

 # schoolflixy
-running my first python codes
+running my first python codes.
+Python is a nice language to learn and use.